rowidanagah/Python-for-profesional/thread/README.md

 Multiple Threads programm mechanism will be the same as the above code example, firstly it's required to create thread objects, then call `.start()` for eachthread obj and use `.join()` to make each thread complete its task before excuting another thread.

-Multiple runs for a programm that contains Multiple Threads will produce different orderings, it depends on the OS and quit hard to predict the proper ordering or excuting the threads.However Python provide.
+Multiple runs for a programm that contains Multiple Threads will produce different orderings, it depends on the OS and quit hard to predict the proper ordering or excuting the threads.However Python provide a __handle for that,__ , not yet.

 ## How to kill a thread?

 Even though it's not recommended, just think about
    - A thread holding a critical resource and it must close properly,
    - A thread has created several other threads that must be killed as well.

-A proper way to kill a thread is to check on a regular interval to see if it is time for it to exit.[Code example]()
+A proper way to kill a thread is to check on a regular interval to see if it is time for it to exit.
+[Code example](https://github.com/Rowida46/Python-for-profesional/blob/main/thread/stopable.py)

+You should call `stop()` on the thread when you want it to exit, and wait for the thread to exit properly using `join()`.